-Use primer design software, such as PrimerExpress® or Primer3 (frodo.wi.mit.edu) or follow the general recommendations for PCR primer design below:
+Use primer design software, such as PrimerExpress® or Primer3 (frodo.wi.mit.edu) or follow general recommendations for PCR primer design below:

-- GC content: 30-60%. - Length: 18-30 nucleotides. - Optimal amplicon length: 70-150 bp. - Optimal melting temperature (Tm): 60 °C. Differences in Tm of the two primers should not exceed 2 °C. - Avoid more than two G or C nucleotides in the last five nucleotides at 3' end to lower the risk of nonspecific priming. - Avoid secondary structures in the amplicon. - Avoid self-complementarities in a primer, complementarities between the primers and direct repeats in a primer to prevent hairpin formation and primer dimerization. - Optimal primer concentration in qPCR reaction is 0.3 μM for each primer in most cases.
-The concentration may be optimized between 0.05 and 0.9 μM for individual primers and chosen by the lowest quantification cycle (Cq) for the amplicon and the highest Cq for primer dimer formation (if present).
+- GC content: 30-60%. - Length: 18-30 nucleotides. - Optimal amplicon length: 70-150 bp. - Optimal melting temperature (Tm): 60°C. Differences in Tm of the two primers should not exceed 2°C. - Avoid more than two G or C nucleotides in last five nucleotides at 3'-end to lower the risk of nonspecific priming. - · Avoid secondary structures in the amplicon. - Avoid primer self-complementarities, complementarities between the primers and direct repeats in a primer to prevent hairpin formation and primer dimerization. - Optimal primer concentration is 0.3 μM for both primers in most cases.
+The concentration may be optimized between 0.05 and 0.9 μM for individual primers and chosen by the lowest Ct for the amplicon and the highest Ct for primer-dimer formation (if present).